 OVPN can not provide any activity information or logs about users if a court order was issued asking us to provide that information.
 As previously mentioned, no information about what our users do when connected is stored.
 The only information we would be able to provide would be account information detailed further below as well as the method of payment.
 However, it requires that the court order is for a specific person and that the authorities want to verify if that person has a user account with us.
 We have not provided any information about our users to any government entities.

 OVPN also provides a transparency report on a monthly basis.
-Transparency reports list the number of data requests the company has received along with the number of times it provided the requested information and the number of times it refused to do so (Hint: OVPN never handed out any information on any of its users).
-OVPN lists all this in its transparency reports, but also takes things further by providing traffic and uptime statistics for each of their servers as well.
+Transparency reports list the number of data requests the company has received along with the number of times it provided the requested information and the number of times it refused to do so.
+As of time of writing, OVPN has never handed out any information on any of its users.
+OVPN lists all this in its transparency reports, but also takes things further by providing traffic and uptime statistics for each of its servers as well.